-The I/O port serves two main functions.
+The I/O port, a 10-way connector at J1, serves two main functions.
 When running WOMBAT it can serve as an RS232 port to an ASCII terminal.
-This function is enabled by grounding the RS232 ENABLE/ input.
-The SERIAL signal from S3 pin 5 drives the base of the 2N4356 transistor, which produces the necessary +-5V swing at its collector to drive the RS232 output.
-The RS232 IN signal is clipped by a zener diode and then received by the octal buffer at V2.
+RS232 input data is connected to J1 pin 8 where it is clipped by a zener diode and then received by the octal buffer U5.
+The SERIAL signal from U41 pin 12 drives the base of the 2N4356 transistor, Q1, which produces the necessary +-5V swing at its collector to drive the ACCESS/ RS2320 output on pin 3 of J1.
+The second function of the I/O port is to connect to a front panel, which, when the controller is on line (not running WOMBAT), can show disc activity and provide write protect capability on a per drive basis.